PATRIC3/p3_docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 3. Clicking on the row that contains the job of interest will open two icons in the vertical green bar.
 To view the job, click on the View icon.
 ![Figure 35](./images/Picture35.png "Figure 35")

 4. This will open a pop-up window where issues with particular jobs can be reported.
-A description of the particular problem can be provided and clicking the submission button will generate a message to BV-BRC team members, notifying them that there has been a problem.
+A description of the particular problem can be provided and clicking the submission button will generate a message to PATRIC team members, notifying them that there has been a problem.
 We encourage researchers to report all failed jobs, or those that have results that are confusing.
 In addition, researchers should report long waits that they are experiencing in the queue.
 ![Figure 36](./images/Picture36.png "Figure 36")

 5. A job that has been successfully completed can be viewed by clicking on the row (which will turn the row blue) and then clicking on the View icon in the vertical green bar.